2000 Torneo Godó

 The 2000 Torneo Godó was the 48th edition of the Torneo Godó annual men's tennis tournament played on clay courts in Barcelona, Spain and it took place from 24 April until 30 April 2000.
 It was part of the ATP International Series Gold of the 2000 ATP Tour.
 Unseeded Marat Safin won the singles title.

+This event also carried the joint denominations of the Campeonatos Internacionales de España or Spanish International Championships that was hosted at this venue and location, and was 33rd edition to be held in Barcelona, and the Open Seat Godó' and is the 5th edition branded under that name.